JonasLeonhard/ConnectFour-Game/README.md

 # Vier-Gewinnt-Game
-A simple 'View-Gewinnt' Get Four Game written in Java.
+A simple Tic Tac Toe Game written in Java.